Transkribus/TranskribusDU/usecases/ABP/TABLE/README.txt

 Experiments with some tabular text from the archive of the abbey of Passau (EU READ partner)

-H. Dejan, JL.
+H. Dejean, JL.
 Meunier
 May-June 2017

 ----------------------------------------------------------------------------------------------------
 TASK
-The global task consist in segmenting each page in table cells.
+The global task consists in segmenting each page in table cells.
 The segmentation in columns is dealt with by a template-based method, which is not discussed here.
 The segmenting in table rows is done using CRF (supervised ML).

 ----------------------------------------------------------------------------------------------------
 DATA
-H. Dejan prepared the data and annotated it.
+H. Dejean prepared the data and annotated it.
 The corresponding PageXml XML files are in abp/col folder.
-We have 144 pages (for 144 tables).
+We have 144 documents, each of 1 page containing 1 table.
 Each page contains text lines as well as some graphical lines obtained from an automatic line detector provided by a READ partner.
 The annotation:
 - for text lines: we use the conventional BIES (Begin, Inside, End, Singleton) labeling scheme (often used in NLP).
 The first text line of a cell is B, the last is E, and any text line in-between is I. A text line occupying alone a cell is S.